-F,2h,15mindicates that Exim will try to deliver the email every 15 minutes for two hours.
+F,2h,15mmeans that Exim tries to deliver the email every 15 minutes for two hours.

-G,16h,1h,1.5means that for the next 16 hours Exim will try to deliver the email at increasing intervals.
-It will first try to deliver the email after one hour.
-After that, it will try again after 1 hour * 1.5, and so forth.
+G,16h,1h,1.5means that for the next 16 hours Exim tries to deliver the email at increasing intervals.
+It first tries to deliver the email after one hour.
+After that, it tries again after 1 hour * 1.5, and so forth.

 F,4d,8his another fixed retry schedule.
-Exim will try to deliver the email every eight hours for four days.
+Exim tries to deliver the email every eight hours for four days.

-Emails that haven't been delivered by the end of that period are purged.
+Emails that haven’t been delivered by the end of the period are purged.